 Sales and Property Tax Refund for Senior & Disabled Citizens: (SDCL §10-6B-1 thru 10-6B-15) Offers eligible senior citizens and disabled individuals a once-a-year refund of sales OR property taxes.
 Property is the house, garage and the lot upon which it sits or one acre, whichever is less.

-Eligibility: To be eligible the senior or disabled citizen must be at least 66 years old on or before Jan 1 of the current year OR must be a Veteran disabled with a rating of 60% or higher.
+Eligibility: To be eligible, the senior or disabled citizen must be at least 66 years old on or before Jan 1 of the current year OR must be a Veteran disabled with a rating of 60% or higher.
 Additionally, the individual must have been a South Dakota resident for the entire previous year and meet the annual income requirements.
-For 2012 the income limit for a single-member household is $10,500; for a multiple member household the limit is $16,020.
+For 2015, the income limit for a single-member household is $11,800; for a multiple-member household the limit is $16,020.
 Applications are accepted from May 1 to July 1.

 Free Tuition for Veterans: (SDCL §13-55-2 thru 13-55-5) Certain Veterans are eligible to take undergraduate courses at a state supported university without payment of tuition provided they are not eligible for educational payments under the GI Bill or any other federal educational program.

 Eligibility: To qualify the Veteran must:

-has a Service connected disability rated 10% or more, disabling.
+- Has a Service connected disability rating of 10% or more.

 Veterans have twenty (20) years from the ending date of the particular conflict during which they served and earned eligibility for this program, or six years following discharge, whichever, date is later, to use the free tuition program.
 Veterans who qualify because of a service connected disability have twenty (20) years from the date they were originally rated by the VA as 10%, or more, disabled.